Writers at Queens: The QC Reading Series

 Upcoming Events

-Wednesday, Oct 22, 7 pm, LeFrak Auditorium. (also live-streamed over Zoom)
+March 25, Wednesday, 7 pm, LeFrak Auditorium (also live-streamed over Zoom)

+Moved to a larger space by popular demand!
 A reception and book signing will follow the event.
-(This event will also be live-streamed.)

 Don’t miss out on these readings—sign up for our mailing list today!